IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Ray_Cummings" target="_blank">Ray Cummings</a>

+>“Five score years ago, a great American, in whose symbolic shadow we stand, signed the <a href="https://en.wikipedia.org/wiki/Emancipation_Proclamation" target="_blank">Emancipation Proclamation</a>.
+This momentous decree came as a great beacon light of hope to millions of Negro slaves who had been seared in the flames of withering injustice.
+It came as a joyous daybreak to end the long night of their captivity.
+But one hundred years later, we must face the tragic fact that the Negro still is not free.
+One hundred years later, the life of the Negro is still sadly crippled by the manacles of segregation and the chains of discrimination.”

+― <a href="https://en.wikipedia.org/wiki/Martin_Luther_King_Jr." target="_blank">Martin Luther King Jr.</a>

 >“Men rarely (if ever) manage to dream up a god superior to themselves. **Most gods have the manners and morals of a spoiled child**.”

 ― <a href="https://en.wikipedia.org/wiki/Robert_A._Heinlein" target="_blank">Robert A. Heinlein</a>